Using stored procedures in Synapse SQL pool

 CREATE PROCEDURE prc_nesting_2 AS EXEC sp_executesql 'SELECT 'another nest level' -- This call is nest level 2 GO EXEC prc_nesting

-Note, SQL Data Warehouse does not currently support @@NESTLEVEL.
-You need to track the nest level.
-It is unlikely for you to exceed the eight nest level limit, but if you do, you need to rework your code to fit the nesting levels within this limit.
+SQL pool doesn't currently support @@NESTLEVEL.
+As such, you need to track the nest level.
+It's unlikely that you'll exceed the eight nest level limit.
+But, if you do, you need to rework your code to fit the nesting levels within this limit.

-SQL Data Warehouse does not permit you to consume the result set of a stored procedure with an INSERT statement.
-However, there is an alternative approach you can use.
+SQL pool doesn't permit you to consume the result set of a stored procedure with an INSERT statement.
+There is, however, an alternative approach you can use.
 For an example, see the article on temporary tables.

-There are some aspects of Transact-SQL stored procedures that are not implemented in SQL Data Warehouse.
+There are some aspects of Transact-SQL stored procedures that aren't implemented in SQL pool, which are as follows:

 - temporary stored procedures